GrandpaGameHacker/RTTIDumper/README.md

+> **Note**
+> This project remains as an example or a tool, it is however outdated and you should use ClassDumper2 / SMemory API which are both actively developed.

 # RTTIDumper
 Injected Windows DLL that dumps Virtual Function Tables with Type Information from binaries including closed source binaries.
-This project is still in development.

 Only works with binaries compiled with Microsoft Visual Studio and contain Runtime Type information (RTTI).